 Stuart completed his Physician training at the Princess Alexandra Hospital before undertaking advanced training in Cardiology at the Princess Alexandra and Royal Brisbane and Women’s Hospitals in Brisbane.
 He then undertook two years of Interventional Cardiology Fellowship training at the Princess Alexandra Hospital in Brisbane and Sir Charles Gairdner Hospital in Perth, Western Australia.

-Stuart performs coronary angiography and interventions predominantly via the radial artery (wrist) and established the radial artery access and intervention pathways on the Sunshine Coast when he returned.
-He has a special interest in treating complex coronary artery disease that was previously considered untreatable using the latest techniques and equipment.
+In pursuit of minimally invasive techniques, Stuart is one of a few people in Australia who perform coronary angiography and interventions predominantly via the the distal radial artery (base of thumb).
+In addition to his structural heart treatment, he has a special interest in treating complex coronary artery disease that was previously considered untreatable using the latest techniques and equipment.

-Stuart is a keen researcher, publishing on a variety of topics in Australian and international medical journals and has an ongoing relationship with The University of Queensland and The University of the Sunshine Coast with teaching of medical, nursing and cardiac scientist students.
+Stuart is a keen researcher, publishing on a variety of topics in Australian and international medical journals and is involved in ongoing trials of therapies and devices.